 This worksheet is for public bodies (government agencies) applying for traditional Section 5310 projects.
-To certify that no private non-profit organizations are available, fill out the table, check the top box, print, and sign.
-To certify that the applicant is the designated coordinator of transportation services for the area, check the bottom box, print, sign, and attach a copy of the resolution from the county board or other designated body designating your agency as the coordinator of transportation services for seniors and persons with disabilities.
+To certify that no private non-profit organizations are available, fill out the table, check the top box, and sign electronically.
+To certify that the applicant is the designated coordinator of transportation services for the area, check the bottom box, sign electronically, and provide a copy of the resolution from the county board or other designated body designating your agency as the coordinator of transportation services for seniors and persons with disabilities.
 This worksheet is not required for any applicants other than public bodies (government agencies).